Welcome to Jury Duty in the Polk County.

 How was I chosen as a juror?

-Jurors are chosen at random from current lists of persons age 18 or older, living in Polk County, Nebraska and are either registered voters or licensed drivers.
+Jurors are chosen at random from current lists of persons aged 18 or older, living in Polk County, Nebraska and are either registered voters or licensed drivers.
 Some people are chosen several times during their lifetime, others are never chosen.

 If you are a registered voter or a licensed driver, you have the same chance of being chosen as someone else who meets those criteria.

-What happens when I get a summons?
+What happens when I receive a qualification form and/or summons?

 What can I expect on the day I report for jury duty?